London for Less

 1. I went in January

 If you can, go in the off-season.
-December, January and February are cheapest (excluding Christmas) while May through August (spring and summer) are the most expensive.
+December, January, and February are cheapest (excluding Christmas) while May through August (spring and summer) are the most expensive.
 Yes, winter is colder, but London in winter can be warmer than North American cities at the same time, like New York or Boston.
 It will be wet, but that applies to any time of year.
-If you’re a student, go during your winter break instead of summer break.
-If you’re working, use your vacation days at this time.
-Also, you’re more likely to meet locals than other tourists in the off season and doesn’t interacting with locals add to the whole experience?
+Also, you’re more likely to meet locals than other tourists in the off-season and doesn’t interacting with locals add to the whole experience?

 1. I stayed at a hostel